AlexYangYu/os-salt/README.md

 #os-salt

-This project is aimed to use the saltstack to deployment the OpenStack.
+This project is aimed to use the saltstack to deploy the OpenStack.

 #TODO LIST

-1. Nova states.
+1. Nova States.
-2. Cinder states.
+2. Neutron States.
-3. Neutron States.
+3. Horizon States.
+4. Cinder States.
-4. Ceilometer States.
+5. Ceilometer States.
-5. Heat States.
+6. Heat States.
-6. 0.1 Release
+7. 0.1 Release

 #HOWTO